tonegas/nnodely-applications/README.md

     }

 ### Control Steer Artificial Race Driver
-The file presents a neural network for the control of the steering angle for an artificial race driver presented in:
+The file presents a neural network for the control of the steering angle for an artificial race driver, as described in:

     @article{piccinini2023physics,
       author={Piccinini, Mattia and Taddei, Sebastiano and Larcher, Matteo and Piazza, Mattia and Biral, Francesco},